dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 *Extension type member invocations and tear-offs are always statically resolved, and abstract members only make sense in the case where the given member is resolved at run time.*

+It is a compile-time error if an extension type has a getter named `g` with return type `R` and a setter named `g=` with parameter type `S`, and `R` is not a subtype of `S`.

+*This rule is applicable to instance getters and setters as well as static getters and setters.*

 *It is not an error for an extension type member to have the modifier `external`.
 As usual, an implementation can report a compile-time error for